jrblevin/markdown-mode/README.md

     added to the end of the reference definition and will be used to populate the title attribute when converted to HTML.

-    Local images associated with image links may be displayed inline in the buffer by pressing <kbd>C-c C-x C-i</kbd>
+    Images associated with image links may be displayed inline in the buffer by pressing <kbd>C-c C-x C-i</kbd>
     (`markdown-toggle-inline-images`).
 This is a toggle command, so pressing this once again will remove inline images.
+    By default, only local images are displayed.
+However, remote images will also be downloaded and displayed if `markdown-display-remote-images` is non-nil.

     Large images may be scaled down to fit in the buffer using `markdown-max-image-size`, a cons cell of the form `(max-width . max-height)`.
 Resizing requires Emacs to be built with ImageMagick support.

   * Text Styles: <kbd>C-c C-s</kbd>